bandaexpress/project_rose/README.md

 # Research Questions
 1. Does the use of private insurance typically leads to better care and/or resources?
-2. How do the different payment sources influence birth outcomes, like the physicality of the baby born?
+2. How do the different payment sources influence birth outcomes, like the health of the baby born?
 3.

 # Libraries